isomerpages/csa-sicw1/_events/17 October 2023/SICW Opening Ceremony and Ministerial Roundtables.md

 <br>Singapore

 **Biography**
-**Mr Heng Swee Keat** is Singapore’s Deputy Prime Minister and Coordinating Minister for Economic Policies.
+<br>**Mr Heng Swee Keat** is Singapore’s Deputy Prime Minister and Coordinating Minister for Economic Policies.

 Mr Heng chairs the tripartite Future Economy Council which oversees the on-going restructuring of Singapore’s economy, through upgrading the skills of workers and transformation of industry, to create better career prospects for Singaporeans.
 He leads a team to oversee the design and implementation of national strategies in areas such as skills and capabilities development, innovation and productivity as well as the internationalisation of companies.